A Robust Measure on FDFAs Following Duo-Normalized Acceptance: Introduction

+We show that duo-normalized FDFAs also enjoy the good quality that computing complementation, union, and intersection and answering emptiness and equivalence can be done in non-deterministic logarithmic space.
+In terms of succinctness we show that they can be exponentially smaller than normalized FDFAs.

-There is one property that they lack --- there is no clear way to relate a particular FDFA to its position in the \emph{Wagner Hierarchy}.
+We are also interested in the problem of finding their position in the \emph{Wagner hierarchy}.
+It is noted in~\cite[Sec.
+5]{EhlersS22} that while for $\omega$-automata there are algorithms for computing their position in the Wagner hierarchy, there is no clear way to relate a particular FDFA to its position in the Wagner Hierarchy.

 In~\cite{Wagner75} Wagner defined a complexity measure on Muller automata: the \emph{inclusion measure}.
 Wagner showed that the inclusion measure is robust in the sense that any two Muller automata for the same language (minimal or not) have the same inclusion measure.
 This is thus a semantic property of the language.
 Since the inclusion measure is unbounded it induces an infinite hierarchy.
 The position on the Wagner hierarchy has been shown to be tightly related to the minimal number of colors required in a parity automaton, and the minimal number of pairs required in a Rabin/Street automaton.
 Deterministic B\"uchi and coB\"uchi (which are less expressive than deterministic Muller/Rabin/Streett/parity automata, that are capable of recognizing all the $\omega$-regular languages) lie in the bottom levels of the hierarchy.
-Given an automaton of one of the common types (B\"uchi, coB\"uch, Muller, Rabin, Streett, parity), one can compute its position in the Wagner Hierarchy in polynomial time~\cite{CartonM99,PerrinPinBook}.
+Given an automaton of one of the common types (B\"uchi, coB\"uch, Muller, Rabin, Streett, parity), one can compute its position in the Wagner Hierarchy in polynomial time~\cite{WilkeY96,CartonM99,PerrinPinBook}.

-\paragraph*{Our Contribution} The question what is the position of a given FDFA on the Wagner hierarchy has not been studied before as far as we know.
-Our quest for finding a measure on FDFAs that relates them to the Wagner hierarchy has lead us to various interesting revelations.
-We summarize our contribution as follows: \begin{itemize}[nosep]